szlaci83/mediafire-python-open-sdk/README.rst

 About and License
 =================

 Copyright (c) 2014, Roman Yepishev.
-All right reserved.
-Website : http://rtg.in.ua
+All rights reserved.
+Website : http://www.keypressure.com

 This project was forked by MediaFire with explicit permission from Roman Yepishev on 10.24.2014